RestKit/RestKit/Docs/TESTING.md

 1. Spec files live in sub-directories under Specs/ appropriate to the layer the code under test belongs to
 1. UISpec executes Specs via categories.
 Adding the `UISpec` category to your spec class definition will cause it to be picked up and executed.
 1. Specs begin with "it" and should be camel-cased descriptive. i.e. itShouldConsiderA200ResponseSuccessful
-1. UISpec expectations are implemented via the `expectThat` macro:
+1. Expectations are provided using OCHamcrest.
+Details of the matchers are available on the [OCHamcrest Github Page](http://jonreid.github.com/OCHamcrest/).
+Generally the matchers are of the form:

-        [expectThat([someObject someMethod]) should:be(YES)];
+        assertThat([someObject someMethod], is(equalTo(@"some value")));
-    There is a corresponding `shouldNot` method available as well.
+    There is a corresponding `isNot` method available as well.
-1. The RKSpecEnvironment.h header includes a number of helpers.
+1. The RKSpecEnvironment.h header includes a number of helpers for initializing and configuring a clean testing environment.
 1. OCMock is available for mock objects support.
 See [http://www.mulle-kybernetik.com/software/OCMock/](http://www.mulle-kybernetik.com/software/OCMock/) for details

 ### Writing Integration Tests